 Visit the Breastfeeding Network website

 You can see lots of videos on the Best Beginnings website, including some to help dads support breastfeeding mums.
 They are also available on the Baby Buddy App.

 The NCT website offers information on infant feeding a helpline and local face-to-face support.

 Visit the ABM website for lots of detailed breastfeeding support with everything from how breastfeeding works, to expressing milk and how to use a nipple shield.

 All new parents need help and support.
 It’s very important for you to get support if you have a mental health problem, or are at risk of postnatal mental illness.

 For some mental illnesses, such as bipolar disorder, sleep deprivation can sometimes lead to relapse.
 Having a partner or family member to help with at least some of the night feeds can be very helpful.

 - Accept offers of help from family and friends.
 This can include offers to cook, shop or take older children to nursery or school

 - Let others look after your baby for a while so you can sleep and rest

 - When you feel ready, it also helps if someone can look after your baby to give you time to yourself to do something you enjoy, like spending some time with your partner or with friends.

-- If you’re under the care of the perinatal mental health service, our team will also be able to advise you about what’s available locally.
+- If you’re under the care of the perinatal mental health service, our team will also be able to tell you about what’s available locally

-- The Children’s Centres in Ealing, Hounslow and Hammersmith and Fulham all have groups to support new parents.
+- The Children’s Centres in Ealing, Hammersmith and Fulham, and Hounslow all have groups to support new parents.
 You will also be able to meet other parents there.
 There are many other groups for mothers and babies throughout the three boroughs.